txzhao/Model-Control-RCV/progress_log.md

 - **done:**
   - Meeting and demonstration of our work this week.
   - Solved Ackerman optimal steering in ROS.
 We can now simulate our car with correct 4-wheel steering based on a curvature and crabbing angle.
+  - Decided to work to divide upon: 1 person will rescale the skeleton of the car, 2 persons will redfine the interface and implement PI, the last person will read on MPC.
 - **next move:**
   - Implement PI-controller that controlls a desired velocity and steering.